readium/lcp-specs/README.md

 * [LCP for PDF](notes/lcp-for-pdf.md) defines how PDF documents are protected by LCP.
 * [LCP for Audiobooks](notes/lcp-for-audiobooks.md) defines how Audiobooks using the Readium Packaged Web Publication format are protected by LCP.
 * [LCP Profile Upgrade](notes/lcp-profile-upgrade.md) defines a mechanism for seamlessly transitioning an operational LCP ecosystem to the most recent profile revision, whilst ensuring forward compatibility for outdated client software, and for non-updatable user devices.
+* [LCP Automatic Key Retrieval](notes/lcp-key-retrieval.md) defines how hashed passphrases can be automatically retrieved from a server by authentified users.

 ## Registries